neurosnap/erock.io/content/blog/customer-interviews-killed-product-idea/index.md

 - How do you stay organized using multiple productivity apps?
 - What are some problems you have staying organized?
+- Could you stack rank your problems in terms of significance?
 - How do you stay organized at work when the company uses different tools to organize notes, docs, and information?
+- Do you pay for any existing note taking service?

 In the end, this was another valuable learning experience.
 Ultimately I got to the answer I wanted: this product wasn't worth building.
 But, because my line of